ascherer/cwebtest/README.md

-  `debbuild -ba --with-ansi SPECS/cwebbin.spec` or `rpmbuild -ba --with-ansi SPECS/cwebbin.spec` depending on your (GNU/Linux) system. either command will run `make -f Makefile.unix boot cautiously all` after modifying the `Makefile` so that only the minimal `ansi` changefiles are applied to the sources. (you can apply these modifications to `Makefile` manually with the `sed` command in `cwebbin.spec`.)
+  `debbuild -ba --with-ansi SPECS/cwebbin.spec` or `rpmbuild -ba --with-ansi SPECS/cwebbin.spec` depending on your (GNU/Linux) system. either command will run `make -f Makefile.unix boot cautiously all` after modifying `Makefile.unix` so that only the minimal `ansi` changefiles are applied to the sources. (you can apply these modifications to `Makefile.unix` manually with the `sed` command in `cwebbin.spec`.)
 * [hypertex version](https://github.com/ascherer/cwebbin/tree/hyper-sync-tex)
   is the latest extension of cweb/cwebbin. it extends **cweave** with the **r** option; switched 'on' with **+r**, cweave adds back-references to the